darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Proof of working healthcheck](/_docs/assets/healthcheck.png)

-### Install Docker on your localmachine and get the same containers running outside of Gitpod
+### Install Docker on localmachine and get the same containers running outside of Gitpod

 1. Cloned git repo to my laptop: